q-viper/q-viper.github.io/_posts/2020-08-14-gesture-based-visually-writing-system-adding-virtual-animation-new-mode-and-new-vui.md

 The color is changing rapidly, which is not helping that much so we can use less value of pixels to add.

 ### Animation Effect: Scale
-Again, i am going to use simple technique to perform scale like feature.
+Again, I am going to use simple technique to perform scale like feature.

 ```python
                     ## Change color on current box